Almaty International Airport: Development since 2000

 Construction of a new terminal was completed in 2004.
 On 30 September 2008, a second runway was opened with the first departure being a BMI flight bound for London Heathrow.
 The new runway was also given an ICAO certificate for CAT III landings which will significantly reduce the number of planes diverting to nearby airfields due to low visibility, especially during the winter months.
 The runway is the longest in central Asia.
 The new runway can accept all types of aircraft without limitation of take-off weight and operation frequency.

 Growth in connectivity is in danger of being compromised by airport infrastructure that is comparatively expensive and not keeping pace with demand growth.
 IATA is urging the Kazakhstan government to follow ICAO principles and eliminate differential ANSP charges between domestic and international carriers.
-Currently (2012), it is 18% more expensive to turn around an Airbus A320 in Almaty than at similarly sized airports in Europe.
-The differential rises to 43% for a Boeing 767.
+In 2012, it was 18% more expensive to turn around an Airbus A320 in Almaty than at similarly sized airports in Europe.
+The differential rose to 43% for a Boeing 767.

-There were plans to build a new passenger terminal for international flights with six loading bridges and capacity up to 2,500 passengers per hour in the near future.
-A developed infrastructure complex consisting of a Marriott Hotel, conference halls, business center, shopping center and cinemas were planned to be within this terminal.

-The new terminal was to be located along Kuldja Road to help reduce traffic on the way to the airport.
-However the terminal's construction was stopped due to managers postponing the project's construction in 2010 because of disagreements with Air Astana's plans for the terminal which was intended to serve Air Astana international flights while the existing terminal would serve domestic destinations.
-According to the managers, the problems of this plan would be that Air Astana would have faculties operating, and its planes transferring from one end of the runway to another which would create delayed transporting problems for Air Astana; since the runway lines would be busy with the having lack of space of creating new runways.
-There has been a conclusion to demolish the construction and rebuild the new terminal used for domestic and international flights.
-There are now plans to build a new airport in Kapchagai reservoir which is 48 km away from Almaty.
+In April 2007, construction began on a new international passenger terminal at Almaty International Airport, designed by the French firm Aeroports de Paris Ingenierie (ADPI).
+The terminal, inspired by the traditional shape of five yurts, was planned to have six boarding bridges and a capacity of 2,500 passengers per hour.
+It was part of a larger "Airport City" complex including a Marriott Hotel, conference halls, a business center, and shopping facilities.
+Located across the airfield from the existing Terminal 1, which was to remain for domestic flights, construction was halted in 2010 following objections from Air Astana.
+The airline argued that separating terminals would require crossing active runways, causing operational difficulties.
+A German consulting firm confirmed these concerns and recommended building a new combined terminal to serve both domestic and international flights in a single facility, replacing the partially completed separate terminal.
+During this period, the terminal was intended to support increased international traffic, including that generated by the 2011 Asian Winter Games, with financing involvement from the Amsterdam Trade Bank.
+In 2017, the airport announced plans to demolish the unfinished terminal to construct this new integrated terminal, which would eventually replace or work alongside Terminal 1.

 On February 17, 2012, in Moscow, at the 32nd session of the Council on Aviation and the Use of Airspace of the Interstate Aviation Committee (IAC), Almaty International Airport was recognized as the best in the CIS and received the prize "For Achievements in the Development of International Airports".

 Protesters seized the airport on 5 January during the 2022 Kazakh unrest, halting flights.
 Kazakh President Kassym-Jomart Tokayev said that eight members of Kazakh security forces had been killed and the insurgents had hijacked five airplanes, and he appealed to Russian security forces to retake the facility.
 On 7 January, TASS reported that Collective Security Treaty Organization troops had occupied the airport and restored order.